daviddennis/tornado/README.md

 the API greater flexibility and speed while handling requests.

 A db index on the `device_uuid` and `sensor_reading_time` fields speeds up request lookups.
-It may be more performant to use a NoSQL database and cacheing layer (e.g., Redis) in practice.
+This would likely be more performant to use a NoSQL database and cacheing layer (e.g., Redis) in practice.

 Requirements:
  - postgres